-One more reason for disagreement consists in the fact that there are cases for which non-trivial knowledge of the world is needed: "Jang Di Pertuan Agong Sultan Azlan Shah, the sultan of the state of Perak, [...] flew back to Perak."
-Is "Sultan Azlan Shah" still a part of the name or is it (or a part of it) a title?
+One more source of disagreement are the sentences for which non-trivial knowledge of the world is needed: "Jang Di Pertuan Agong Sultan Azlan Shah, the sultan of the state of Perak, [...] flew back to Perak."
+Is "Sultan Azlan Shah" still a part of the name or is it (or is a part of it) a title?

-The last important cause of disagreement is simple: both annotators identify the same part of text as MWE instances, but while searching the SemLex they choose different entry as the tags.
+The last important cause of disagreement is simple: both annotators identify the same part of text as MWEs instances, but while searching the SemLex they choose different entry as the tags.
 This can be rectified by:

-- Removing duplicate entries from SemLex (currently there are many almost identical entries originating from Eurovoc and Czech Word-Net). - Imploring improved pre-annotation B and C, as mentioned above.
+- Removing duplicate entries from SemLex (currently there are many almost identical entries originating from Eurovoc and Czech WordNet). - Employing improved pre-annotation B and C, as mentioned above.